 When Juan Mauricio Perez turned to Middlesex Community College’s Adult Learning Center, he wanted to improve his English, math and science skills.
 He had no idea the program would lead to a career in biotechnology.

-Perez had attended college in his native of Colombia, then moved to the United States.
-“One day, I was sweeping the floor at McDonald’s and I thought to myself, ‘I’m 28, I need to go back to school,’ ” he said.
+Perez had attended college in his native Colombia, then moved to the United States.
+“One day, I was sweeping the floor at McDonald’s and I thought to myself, ‘I’m 28, I need to go back to school,’ ”.
 So, Perez enrolled at the Adult Learning Center.
 “The way they were teaching made it easy to learn,” he said.
 “Plus, I was in class with students who were older,

-from other countries, and were motivated, just like I was.”
+from other countries, and motivated, just like I was.”

 Once Perez had a GED, he enrolled in MCC’s Biotechnology Program.
 After two semesters, he got a part-time job at Microbia Inc., a local biotechnology company.